Erick-Helmeczi/PeakMeister/README.md

 ### Detailed Usage

-Although PeakSeeker is a script based software tool, users will typically require little to no knowledge of coding to pre-process their data as an excel sheet containing all processing pre-parameters is provided.
-In this detailed usage overview, I hope to clearly explain the purpose of each of these parameters and how they can be manipulated to accurately annotate MSI-CE-MS data.
+Although PeakSeeker is a script based software tool, users will typically require little to no knowledge of coding to pre-process their data as an excel sheet containing all pre-processing parameters is provided.
+In this detailed usage overview, the purpose of each parameters and how they can be manipulated to accurately annotate MSI-CE-MS data will be explained.

 Sheet 1: Analyte Mass List